 The road to your wedding—the planning, the researching, and the saving—can be a long one.
 Many modern couples take months, or even years, to plan their weddings.

 And while it used to be tradition that a bride’s family would foot the bill, it’s become increasingly common for both families to pitch in.
 In some cases, the couple will handle costs themselves without any familial help (or with the help of crowdfunding campaigns for weddings).

 Before you plan and pay for your dream wedding, you should consider the cost of engagement rings.

 Find out tips for choosing the right engagement ring for you, your partner, and both your budgets.

 Financing the Engagement Ring

-For couples who haven’t saved separately for the engagement ring and the wedding, or for those who prefer not to dip into the wedding day coffers just yet, engagement ring financing is a smart move for budget buffering.
-Many jewelers offer financing options—sometimes with low- or 0% APR intro rates—but accumulating an additional line of credit (and monthly bill) may not be ideal.
+For couples who haven’t saved for the engagement ring in addition to the wedding, or for those who prefer not to dip into the wedding day coffers just yet, engagement ring financing is a smart move for budget buffering.
+Many jewelers offer financing options—sometimes with low- or 0% APR introductory rates—but accumulating an additional line of credit (and monthly bill) may not be ideal.

 Instead, couples who are already considering wedding loans can calculate the cost of the engagement ring (and wedding rings too) into the total amount they’d like to borrow.